gtema/openstack/doc/src/osc.md

 Shows details for a floating IP.

 Use the `fields` query parameter to control which fields are returned in the response body.
-For information, see [Filtering and Column Selection](http://specs.openstack.org/openstack/neutron-specs/specs/api/networking_general_api_information.html#filtering-and-column-selection).
+For more information, see [Fields](#fields).

 This example request shows details for a floating IP in JSON format.
 This example also filters the result by the `fixed_ip_address` and `floating_ip_address` fields.